gregnb/filemanager-webpack-plugin/README.md

 **Caveats**

 - if source is a `glob`, destination must be a directory
-- if souce is a `file`, if destination is a directory, the file will be copied into the directory
+- if souce is a `file` and destination is a directory, the file will be copied into the directory

 ### Delete